jessemyers/cheddar/README.md

 ## Configuration

-Cheddar can run in any WSGI container or through the built-in development server.
-Configuation comes from the `defaults.py` module and any data found by reading a file pointed to by the `CHEDDAR_SETTINGS` environment variable.
+Cheddar can run in any WSGI container or through Flask's built-in development server (which is single-threaded and only recommended for development).

+Configuation is loaded from the `defaults.py` module along with the contents of the file pointed to by the `CHEDDAR_SETTINGS` environment variable, if any.

-You may wish to modify the `INDEX_URL` and `REDIS_HOSTNAME` variables, which control where Cheddar finds remote its remote index and Redis, respectively.
+You may wish to modify several of the configuration parameters from their default values, including:

+ -  `INDEX_URL` which specifies the URL of the *remote* package index
+ -  `REDIS_HOSTNAME` which control the location of the Redis server
+ -  `LOCAL_CACHE_DIR` which controls the storage location of locally uploaded files
+ -  `REMOTE_CACHE_DIR` which controls the storage location of cached remote files

 ## The Local Index